etiennechatreaux/GAN_generator/README.md

+# GANs for Synthetic Data Generation

+## Project Overview
-This project explores Generative Adversarial Networks (GAN) because I find the concept very interesting : 2 neural networks that "fight" to generate realistic data.
-The generator creates data from random noise, while the discriminator classifies whether the input data is real or fake.
+This project delves into Generative Adversarial Networks (GANs), a fascinating concept where two neural networks—the generator and the discriminator—compete to produce highly realistic data.
+The generator starts with random noise to create data that mimics a real dataset, while the discriminator tries to classify if the input data is real or generated.
+This adversarial process enables the GAN to refine its output and produce increasingly realistic synthetic data.

-After that, I will try to do some researchs on the use of synthetic data in small datasets to train ML models.
+Following the GAN implementation, this project will explore the potential of synthetic data to improve machine learning (ML) model performance, particularly when training on small datasets. (that's called Data Augmentation)

+## Objectives
+1) Understand GAN Architecture: Build and fine-tune a GAN model to generate synthetic data
+2) Data Generation: Experiment with various techniques for data generation using the generator
+3) Research Synthetic Data Utility: Investigate the effectiveness of synthetic data in training ML models, especially in scenarios with limited real data availability